 Watch these friendly, playful and intelligent mammals frolic and show off in a superbly coordinated display of their physical prowess.

 Your marine adventure at Ushaka must include a visit to the thriving colony of endangered African penguins.
-Watch these cuties waddle clumsily on land and then turn into graceful swimmers as they hit the water.
+Watch these cuties waddle on land and then turn into graceful swimmers as they hit the water.

 Next up, it’s the Dangerous Creature exhibit – time to turn your fears into fascination at the display of spiders, intricately patterned snakes, tree frogs, giant bullfrogs, scorpions and other incredible animals.
 Special effects and a few mild ‘startles’ on the journey will keep you on your toes!

 On the ‘must visit’ list at Ushaka is the colony of Cape fur seals, and the turtle lagoon, to round off your incredible marine experience at Ushaka.